Teaching and Learning

-Kate Grafton from the School of Rehabilitation and Health Sciences, highlights here the positive impact in a professionally accredited Physiotherapy course of: swift feedback tailored to different assessment types, consistent feedback expectations across all course modules, giving students choice of how and when they get feedback, feedback that is manageable for tutors with large student cohorts.
+Kate Grafton from the School of Rehabilitation and Health Sciences, highlights here the positive impact in a professionally accredited Physiotherapy course of swift feedback tailored to different assessment types, consistent feedback expectations across all course modules, giving students choice of how and when they get feedback, feedback that is manageable for tutors with large student cohorts.

-Stephen Robson from the Carnegie School of Sport, describes here some unexpected benefits of mixing traditional and technology enhanced methods of feedback.
+Stephen Robson from the Carnegie School of Sport describes here some unexpected benefits of mixing traditional and technology enhanced methods of feedback.
 The case study explores: how annotating scripts can save time, the flexibility of audio feedback, the importance of a clear, explicit strategy that supports mixed feedback methods.

-The case study explores: feedback from tutors, peers and industry professionals, immediate feedback, feedback in a work-related context.
+He explores: feedback from tutors, peers and industry professionals, immediate feedback, feedback in a work-related context.

 Ian Truelove from the School of Art, Architecture and Design, explains actions taken by the course teams in Fine Art and Graphic Arts and Design to: be explicit in feedback terminology, share ownership and responsibility for the feedback process with students, keep formative and summative feedback records in the same feedback journal, use an eportfolio to create a transcribed record of verbal feedback, encourage the use of mobile devices to update feedback journals.